Poojitha1316/MiniProject/README.md

 The framework follows the Page Object Model (POM) design pattern and includes:

-- **src/main/java/BaseTest:** BaseTest contains the BaseClass with common methods for navigating and interacting with the application.
+- **BaseTest Package:** BaseTest contains the BaseClass with common methods for navigating and interacting with the application.

-- **src/main/java/PageObjects:** It contains all the page classes representing different pages of the Social Feed application.
+- **PageObjects Package:** It contains all the page classes representing different pages of the Social Feed application.
-  - **/FeedPage:** Page class for interacting with the Social Feed.
+  - **FeedPage:** Page class for interacting with the Social Feed.
-  - **/LoginPage:** Page class for logging into the Auzmor website.
+  - **LoginPage:** Page class for logging into the Auzmor website.
-  - **/PollCreationPage:** Page class for creating and submitting polls.
+  - **PollCreationPage:** Page class for creating and submitting polls.
-  - **/VerifySubmittedPollPage:** Page class for verifying the submitted poll.
+  - **VerifySubmittedPollPage:** Page class for verifying the submitted poll.

-- **src/main/java/Utilities:** Utility classes for handling common functionalities.
+- **Utilities Package:** Utility package for handling common functionalities.
-  - **/ReadPropertiesFile:** Reads configuration properties from the config.properties file.
+  - **ReadPropertiesFile:** Reads configuration properties from the config.properties file.
-  - **/UtilityFile:** Handles screenshot functionalities.
+  - **UtilityFile:** Handles screenshot functionalities.

-- **src/test/java/SocialFeedTest:** Test class implementing scenarios for social feed automation.
+- **TestCases:** Test class implementing scenarios for auzmor automation.
-  - **/PollCreationTest:** Test class for creating and submitting polls.
+  - **FeedPostProcessTest** Test class for creating and verifying the polls.
+  - **QuestionOptionsVerificationTest** Test class for verifying question and options with sufficient details.

 - **pom.xml:** It contains configuration information related to the project's build process, dependencies, plugins, and other settings.

+- **Screenshots:**
+Captures the screenshots in case of failures.

 ## PROJECT INFORMATION: